 Selma Stewart has spent over 25 years as a family researcher.
 Past President of AAHGS-Hampton Roads Chapter, she serves on the board of the Virginia Genealogical Society.
 She participated in numerous transcription projects: Indexing the Virginia Freedmen’s Bureau; Southampton County, VA Court Records; Birth and Death Records of Newport News, VA; etc.

 Phillip Troutman is an Assistant Professor of Writing and of History at The George Washington University in Washington, DC.
 His work on U.S. slavery includes “Grapevine in the Slave Market: African American Geopolitical Literacy and the 1841 Creole Revolt” in The Chattel Principle: Internal Slave Trades in the Americas (ed.
 Walter Johnson, 2004); and “Correspondences in Black and White: Sentiment in the Slave Market Revolution” in New Studies in the History of American Slavery (eds.
 E. Baptist and S. Camp, 2006).
-Phillip Troutman’s engagement with African-American genealogy has been professional rather than purely personal.
+He is currently writing a book on radical anti-slavery visual rhetoric.
+Troutman’s engagement with African-American genealogy has been professional rather than purely personal.
 He has found it an essential tool in researching nineteenth-century engraver Patrick Henry Reason, the Omohundro family of Richmond, and the history of slavery at what is now The George Washington University.
-He is currently writing a book on radical anti-slavery visual rhetoric and is researching the history of slavery at Columbian College, now GW.
 You can find links to his work at https://gwu.academia.edu/trout/.

 Rachel Unkefer has been a genealogist since 1984 and a genetic genealogist since 2009.
 She is co-administrator of 7 DNA projects, including 3 haplogroup projects, 2 geographic projects, and 2 surname projects.
 She has been a speaker at international conferences and published journal articles about Y-DNA and its use in mapping male lineages.